Excellent performance, facial detection and continuous video recording make the Nest Hello the ultimate video doorbell.

 Nest Hello – Google Assistant, Amazon Alexa, IFTTT and more

 Nest Hello works with Google Assistant notifications.
 When the doorbell is pressed, your Google Home (or other Assistant-enabled devices) will announce that there’s someone at the door, so you know without having to be close to your phone or within earshot of your doorbell.
+If the camera has recognised someone, the notification tells you that there’s someone you recognise at the front door.
+It’s a shame that it won’t tell you who’s at the front door, though.

 Control of Notifications can be toggled per device using the Google Assistant app (not the Google Home app) on your phone (iOS and Android).
 You can also cast the video stream to a Chromecast, if you just want to see what’s going on.